 We are working hard to make sure that the light is exposed into this dark area.
 We are working on several documentaries that will further expose this area.
 We are working at every turn to bring sex trafficking and its victims to the public’s attention.
 We are also using our legal skills to help the women and men who are being exploited and destroyed, as well as the organizations that work to bring these women and men out of the darkness and back into the light.
 We are prepared to partner with anyone who will partner with us to make sure that every day there is less sex trafficking than the day before—a lofty goal, but we can make a difference.

 Most people do not realize that there is a huge mission movement that works with major sporting events around the world.
-Events like the Summer Olympics and the World Cup Soccer Tournament draw crowds of hundreds of thousands of people.
+Events like the Summer and Winter Olympic Games and the World Cup Soccer Tournament draw crowds of hundreds of thousands of people.
 People gathered in one place for the purpose of meeting new people, having rich cultural experiences, and enjoying athletic events.
 Around these gatherings many families and missionaries give up their free time and money to evangelize.
 This is a time when people are interested in meeting new folks and exchanging ideas—a perfect time to discuss religion.

 The IHRG works with the organizers of these events to make sure their legal questions are answered.
 We work directly with the organizing committees who put together the sporting events to ensure they understand the rights of the missionaries who are coming to publicly share their faith.
 We train missionaries and mission leaders on their rights in the public square.
-Then we attend the event so that we can resolve issues that arise during the emotion of the outreach.
+Often we attend the event so that we can resolve issues that arise during the emotion of the outreach.
 In the past we have negotiated with local officials to keep outreach happening, we have worked with police officers on the street to stop evangelists from being arrested or hindered, and we have worked with missionaries to refocus their individual outreach.